Seyoung-Won/Seyoung-Won.github.io/_pages/research.md

     This paper supplements the study of Kim, Matthes and Phan (AEJ:Macro, 2025) by employing a vector autoregression model with time-varying coe cients so that the analysis about the impact of the climate change to the US macroeconomy is available for all periods of data, not just the start point and the end of the data periods.

+  It presents the evolution of the e ect of a climate change shock to the growth in in ation, industrial production output and unemployment across the periods 1975 to 2024.
+In ation responses dampen more rapidly yet the initial impact is larger lately, output growth decreases immediately after the climate shock and excerbates over time.
+Unemployment tends to have its re-hiring process disappeared as the time goes by

 Also available at <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5210616" style="color:black; text-decoration:underline;">SSRN</a>